 The success of an affinity group is largely dependent on the vision and effort of its coordinator or coordinating committee.
 A coordinator is responsible for all aspects of a group’s programming, from planning to execution.
 The coordinator is also the main point of contact between the group and Alumni Relations staff members.
 If a group of volunteers form a coordinating committee, the various members may be responsible for specific focus areas, such as communication, budget, meals, outreach, etc. Coordinators may be active for the purposes of planning a single event or may continue in the role for years.
 The term of the position is based primarily on your interest and the group’s activity level.

 How to Sign Up

-If you have an idea of an affinity group or event that you would like to organize, contact Alumni Relations at [email protected].
+If you have an idea of an affinity group or event that you would like to organize, contact Alumni Engagement at [email protected].
 If you think you have a great idea, but no time to implement it, you will have to work to find another alumnus/a who will be the coordinator.
 Another option is to ask Alumni Relations staff to set up a listserv for your group and use it to generate more ideas and potential volunteers.